 How Does a Furnace Work?

-All heating systems have three essential parts – the heating source, heat distribution system, and the control system.
+All heating systems have three essential parts – the heating source, the heat distribution system, and the control system.
 These individual components perform a unique function in order to function properly.

 A furnace is an example of a heating source that is responsible for generating heat inside your home.
 On the other hand, the heating distribution system supplies and disseminates warm air through various parts of your house.
 To manage the amount of heat, a control system such as a thermostat is always needed.